kirakirakira/hardware-circuitpython/Slides.md

 ## 2. Introduction

 My name is Kira Hartlage.
-I have a background in mechanical engineering and consumer appliance part design at GE Appliances.
-I started my software journey teaching myself Python using EdX, Coursera, and other online courses before branching out and switching to embedded development at my current company where now I write code for microcontrollers that are on our consumer appliances.
+I have a background in mechanical engineering and consumer appliance design at GE Appliances.
+I started my software journey teaching myself Python using EdX, Coursera, and various other online courses before branching out and switching to embedded development at my current company where I now write code for microcontrollers, primarily written in C for our consumer appliances.

 ## 3. Desired Outcomes

 Here are our desired outcomes for our time together.
-I’ll introduce to you a bit about embedded firmware development.
-I’ll introduce how you can use CircuitPython as an alternative to C, which is the most common software language used for writing embedded software.
+I’ll introduce you to a bit about embedded firmware development.
+I’ll introduce to how you can use CircuitPython as an alternative to C, which is the most common software language used for writing embedded software.
 We’ll look at an example of how to write code for hardware using the PyRuler.
-Then I’ll show you resources and examples of projects that you can explore to learn on your own.
+Then I’ll show you resources and examples of projects that you can explore to learn more on your own.

 ## 4. Embedded systems

-We will start with what is embedded firmware or is it embedded software or maybe embedded systems?

 Embedded software development is basically writing code to control a device that is not a computer.
 So you typically don’t have an operating system, and you will be dealing with memory and time constraints for the particular device that you’re writing code for.
 Embedded software can also be called firmware as firmware is stored in non-volatile memory such as ROM, Flash, or EEPROM.
-In the past, you would not be able to update the device’s non-volatile memory, hence it was firm.
+In the past, you would not be able to update the device’s non-volatile memory, hence it was called firm.
 But nowadays there are methods to update non-volatile memory without too much headache.
+So now we typically referred to it as embedded software.

 ## 5. Hardware